vllrs/genomicSimulationC/Concordance.md

 | create_evenlength_blocks_each_chr; calculate_group_local_bvs | save.local.GEBVs.blocks.from.chrsplit |
 | read_block_file; calculate_group_local_bvs | save.local.GEBVs.blocks.from.file |
 | calculate_recombinations_from_file | find.crossovers |

-\*: The R function does not directly call the C function, but they have the same effects.

 Several function names were changed between versions 0.2.4 and 0.2.5.
 To update a C script from v0.2.4 to v0.2.5, download `names_stopgap.h` from the v0.2.5 release and add the following lines to the preamble: